 You’ve bought your ticket, you’ve arranged a lift with a friend in exchange for petrol money and snacks, now you’re trying to work on what on earth to take with you.
-I’ll try and break down the essentials so you don’t end up at the bottom of Pennard Hill without tent pegs… if you don’t get the reference, here’s a lovely pic of that area of Glastonbury in 2005:
+I’ll try and break down the essentials with my festival packing list so you don’t end up at the bottom of Pennard Hill without tent pegs… if you don’t get the reference, here’s a lovely pic of that area of Glastonbury in 2005:

 The first things you need to pack, in an easily accessible side pocket, are:

 !!!
 YOUR TICKET & YOUR ID !!!

 People laugh and say “oh I’d never forget those!” but I have, and it’s not funny.
 Having to go all the way back with your stuff, or beg your mum/best friend/boss to drive the ticket to you is not the best start to the greatest weekend of your life.
 Almost as important are:

 !!
 MONEY & DEBIT CARD !!

 Now we need to break your packing down into a few sections.
 Let’s start with…

 TENT – whatever size the description SAYS it is, double it.
 If you want a tent for you and one friend, buy a four man tent.
 3 people = 6 man.
 You will have big bags and need room to manoeuvre.
 Always buy a tent with a porch for muddy wellies, and always buy a double skinned tent.

 EXTRA TENT PEGS – tent pegs save lives.
 Well, maybe not, but they are essential for keeping the inside of your abode dry.
 Bring spares.